bhoomika1714/Inventory-Management-System/README.md

 The loop continues to display the menu and process user input until the user selects the exit option (choice `0`).
 At that point, the loop terminates, and the program exits gracefully by returning `0` from the `main` function, indicating successful execution.

+**Use of Standard Design Patterns :**

+**Command Pattern**
+The Command Pattern is used to encapsulate all the details of a request as an object, thereby allowing users to parameterize clients with queues, requests, and operations.
+This pattern decouples the sender of a request from its receiver, which can be beneficial in handling operations and actions within a program.